arpitbbhayani/articles/blogs/lfu.md

 Now that we have put all the necessary structures in place, we take a look at the 3 core operations along with their pseudo implementation.

 ## Adding value to the cache
 Adding a new value to the cache is a relatively simpler operation which requires a bunch of pointer manipulations and does the job with a constant time running complexity.
 While inserting the value in the cache, we first check the existence of the key in the table, if key is already present and we try to put it again the function raises an error.
-Then it ensures the presence of the Frequency Node representing the frequency of `1`, and in the process it might need to create a new frequency node also.
-Then it wraps the value in a Value Node and adds it to the `values_list` of this Frequency Node; and at last it makes an entry in the table acknowledging the completion of the caching process.
+Then we ensures the presence of the Frequency Node representing the frequency of `1`, and in the process we might also need to create a new frequency node also.
+Then we wrap the value in a Value Node and adds it to the `values_list` of this Frequency Node; and at last we makes an entry in the table acknowledging the completion of the caching process.

 ```python
 def add(key: str, value: object):